 Webhooks

 Webhooks are events that notify you when a transaction changes its status.
 For example, they can let you know the moment a payment is authorized, refunded, succeeds or fails.
-This is particularly useful for asynchronous payment flows, in which a transaction may first return a status of Pending before returning a final status indicating the success or failure of the transaction request.
+This is particularly useful for asynchronous payment flows, in which a transaction may first return a status of Pending before returning a final status indicating the success or failure of the transaction request (such as when using APMs, 3DS, specific card flows, etc.).

 Webhooks Version